hafidardiansyah/hafidardiansyah/README.md

 <h1 align="center">Hi 👋, I'm Hafid Ardiansyah</h1>
 <h3 align="center">I'm from Indonesia, i am 18 years old.
 For now, I live in Malang.
                      I am a vocational high school graduates in <b>SMK Negeri 1 Kepanjen</b> with a major in software engineering.
-                     I Love make something that useful for the others like make an application mobile and i am prefer in mobile development using Flutter, and until now, i am still learning, because everyday the technologies is continues to develop.</h3>
+                     I love make something that useful for the others like make an application mobile and i am prefer in mobile development using Flutter, and until now, i am still learning, because everyday the technologies is continues to develop.</h3>

 - 🌱 I’m currently learning **Flutter**